biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

 ![png](output_21_1.png)

-<p>The range was so wide across the US, that I looked at each state, and ranged the min and max according to the individual state.
+The range was so wide across the US, that I looked at each state, and ranged the min and max according to the individual state.
 These graphs properly showed the population range in each state.
-The Max was set to 1,000,000 and the min was set to 100</p>
+The Max was set to 1,000,000 and the min was set to 100

-<p>In order to speed things up a bit, I decided to combine my datasets into a single dataset. </p>
+In order to speed things up a bit, I decided to combine my datasets into a single dataset.
-<p>I am also post processing the data, as to pull out and create a column for each state, to assist with mapping individual states.</p>
+I am also post processing the data, as to pull out and create a column for each state, to assist with mapping individual states.

 ```python